Tomiha/FuBoT-VR-Dataset/README.md

 ## [TOOL] Subset Generator

-Next to the motion data, some tools are available for processing the data, one of these is a tool to split up the FuBoT-VR source motion into smaller chunks and randomly distribute these into different subsets (training, validation and testing).
+Next to the motion data, some tools are available for processing the data.
+One of these is a tool to split up the FuBoT-VR source motion into smaller chunks and randomly distribute these into different subsets (training, validation and testing).
 There is also the option to generate machine learning input and outputs.
 A configuration file is required to use this tool, some examples of these configuration files can be found in the tools folder.

 Running the tool with a given configuration file: